NayanD-py/RNAseq_nonmodel/README.md

 ## 4. Identifying the Coding Regions

 Our goal in this portion of the tutorial is to create a single reference transcriptome containing one reference transcript per gene to quantify gene expression in all six samples against.
-We need to identify the coding regions of the transcripts for the first step in this process because we'll perform the clustering of redundant transcripts within and among samples using amino acid, not nucleotide sequences.
+We need to identify the coding regions of the transcripts for the first step in this process because we'll perform the clustering of redundant transcripts within and among samples using coding sequences.
 Later on, we'll also use amino acid sequences to do annotation using EnTAP.

 ### Identifying coding regions using `TransDecoder` and `hmmer`